-Divorcing couples all-too-frequently argue about splitting up the marital assets.
+Divorcing couples all too frequently argue about splitting up the marital assets.
 Not all of them give much thought to any marital debts.
+But who is responsible for the marital debt after divorce?

 This differs in community property states, where both assets and debts are split 50-50